JackMuir1/NASM-Assembly-Projects/README.md

 #README

-This is a collection of my NASM Assembly Projects.
-These programs generally demonstrate applications of arithmetic.
+This is a collection of the NASM Assembly projects completed during my computer architecture class.
+These projects demonstrate a fundamental understanding of low level arithmetic and memory management.